Gammern/AdaptiveCode2e/Chapter07/MyPatterns/README.md

 The [composite pattern](https://en.wikipedia.org/wiki/Composite_pattern) describe a group of object treated the same way as a single instance.
 Decorator wrap one object, wheras composite wrap a list of objects.

+### Predicate Decorator pattern
+Hide conditional execution from client.

+### Branching decorator pattern
+Two execution paths, one for true, another for false.
+Depend on the supplied predicate test.